de-bund-bsi-tr-esor/tr-esor-AIP-eIDAS-SigValidator/README.md

 ## License ##

 This software is underlying the rules of the following license: Apache License Version 2.0, January 2004.\
-The software was created by ecsec GmbH on behalf of the Federal Office for Information Security.
+The software was created by procilon IT-Logistics GmbH on behalf of the Federal Office for Information Security.

 ## Contact ##